alexk99/the_router/conf_options.md

 Before running TheRouter you must check the following options and use your own values depending on the hardware you use:

- * -c

-Set the hexadecimal bitmask of the cores to run on.

  * --lcores

 Map lcore set to physical cpu set